Wintry weather blanketing US making rare dip to Gulf Coast | Science-Environment

 Parts of Kentucky and West Virginia still recovering from an ice storm last week are expected to get up to a quarter-inch (0.6 centimeters) of ice or up to 8 inches (20 centimeters) of snow by Tuesday.
 About 19,000 customers remained without electricity in southern West Virginia and about 9,000 in eastern Kentucky on Sunday from the storm that moved through on Wednesday and Thursday.

 Utilities warned of the likelihood for additional power outages due to falling tree limbs.
-Hundreds of utility crews and contractors were traveling Sunday to be in place if additional outages occurred.
+Hundreds of utility crews and contractors were travelling Sunday to be in place if additional outages occurred.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)